MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 The endpoints web method returns all records for IP address ranges and URLs that make up the Office 365 service.
 Whist the latest data from the endpoints web method should be used for network device configuration, the data can be cached for up to 30 days after it is published due to the advance notice provided for additions.Parameters for the endpoints web method are:

 - **ServiceAreas** - Query string parameter.
 A comma-separated list of service areas.
 Valid items are Common,Exchange,SharePoint,Skype.
 Because Common service area items are a prerequisite for all other service areas, the web service will always include them.
 If you do not include this parameter, all service areas are returned.
 - **TenantName** - Query string parameter.
 Your Office 365 tenant name.
 The web service takes your provided name and inserts it in parts of URLs that include the tenant name.
-If you don&#39;t provide a tenant name, those parts of URLs have the wildcard character (\*).
+If you don't provide a tenant name, those parts of URLs have the wildcard character (\*).
 - **NoIPv6** - Query string parameter.
-Set this to true to exclude IPv6 addresses from the output, for example, if you don&#39;t use IPv6 in your network.
+Set this to true to exclude IPv6 addresses from the output, for example, if you don't use IPv6 in your network.
 - **Instance** - Route parameter.
 This required parameter specifies the instance to return the endpoints for.
 Valid instances are: Worldwide, China, Germany, USGovDoD, USGovGCCHigh.

 The result from the endpoints web method is an array of records with each record representing an endpoint set.
 The elements for each record are: